Frequently Asked Questions

 Who is Jason Kaczorowski?

-Things I love: being a big kid at heart, sweets, carnivals, dad jokes, giraffes, national parks and warm, sunny summer days
+Things I love: good vibes, being a big kid at heart, corny jokes, sunny days, traveling, hiking, cooking, gardening

-Things I don’t love: vinegar, cotton balls, technology addiction, overcast winter days
+Things I don’t love: negativity, cloudy days, vinegar, cotton balls, partisan divide, sheltering in place, humidity

 Did you study photography or art?